 ● SEC-registered entities

-● Large operating companies with more than 20 full-time employees, $5 million + in annual revenue, and a physical U.S. office
+● Large operating companies with more than 20 full-time employees, over $5 million in annual U.S. revenue, and a physical U.S. office

 Failure to file under the NYLTA can result in civil penalties and administrative action by the Department of State, including: